-France has long had a comprehensive family support policy.
-In particular, it provides a wide range of subsidised childcare services and a generous and diverse system of allowances, especially for large families.
-These are the main elements of the provisions aimed at helping parents to achieve a better balance between work and family life.
-This package of measures seems to be extremely effective.
-France has among the highest birth rate as well as among the highest rate of employment of mothers among European Union Member States.
+France has long had an extensive policy in favour of families.
+In particular, it provides a wide range of subsidised childcare services and a generous and varied allowances system, especially for large families.
+This is the essence of the resources intended to help parents find a better balance between work and family life.
+This series of measures seems well and truly efficient: France is amongst the European Union member states with the highest fertility and employment rates of women with children.

 Women on maternity leave receive their full salary for 16 weeks (26 weeks if it is their third child and up to 34 weeks for multiple births).
-Fathers are entitled to paternity leave of 11 consecutive days without loss of earnings.
+Fathers are entitled to 11 consecutive days of paternity leave with no loss of pay.

-Large families also benefit from significant tax relief.
-A special tax principle, the ‘family quotient’, favours in particular families with at least three children.
-The French tax system is based on the household rather than the individual.
-Each household is allocated a certain number of points depending on its situation in terms of civil status and number of children.
-A married couple is entitled to two points, a half-point for each of the first two children and an additional point per child from the third child.
-This system results in significant tax relief as total household income is divided by the number of points that the household has and taxes are calculated on the basis of this income after adjustment.
+Large families also benefit from significant tax concessions.
+A specific principle of tax, the "family quotient", especially favours families with at least three children.
+In the French tax system, the tax unit is not the individual but the household.
+Each household amounts to a certain number of shares according to marital status and the number of children: a married couple is entitled to two shares, to an additional half-share for the first two children and an additional share per child after the third child.
+This mechanism gives rise to a significant reduction in taxes, to the extent that the total household income is divided by the number of shares it is made up of and that the taxes are calculated on the basis of this income after adjustment.

 Parents often use the services of registered childminders, who account for two-thirds of childcare solutions for children under the age of three.
 Of the 28% of children under the age of three looked after within the institutional system, over 18% are taken care of by childminders at their home or the parents’ home.
 The 290,600 childminders in France in the second half of 2009 provide 817,100 childcare places for children under the age of six.